okhodjaev/okhodjaev.github.io/governance-briefs.md

 *Series: Governance Briefs · Oybek Khodjaev · [okhodjaev.com](https://okhodjaev.com/)*

-Each  Note operationalises one or more essays from the ***Beyond Control: Theory of Limits of AI Governance*** series against a specific regulatory event, policy development, or institutional pattern.
+Each Analytical Note operationalises one or more essays from the ***Beyond Control: Theory of Limits of AI Governance*** series against a specific regulatory event, policy development, or institutional pattern.
 Notes are published in English and Russian.

 ---
 ### Published: